 Training in visual arts

-The New York Studio School, the Art Students League, and Greenwich House Pottery, apprentice to sculptor José de Creeft.
+The New York Studio School, the Art Students League, Greenwich House Pottery, apprentice to sculptor José de Creeft.

 Gowanus Open Studios, Behind the Door, Brooklyn, NY, 2018